KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Geographic and Demographic Info

-Pretty Prairie, in Central Kansas, West of Wichita, North of Kingman, South of Hutchinson, near the Amish community of Yoder
+Pretty Prairie, in central Kansas, west of Wichita, north of Kingman, south of Hutchinson, near the Amish community of Yoder, and the host of the world famous Pretty Prairie Rode (the largest night rodeo in Kansas), every July.

 ![](google-maps-and-trends/google-map-pretty-prairie-wichita.png)